zar-moethu/weather-AQI-dashboard-nz-powerbi/README.md

 - 7-day forecast visualized using line and column charts
 - Dynamic weather icons that update with real-time data
 - Color-coded AQI section based on thresholds (e.g., Green → Red)
-- Sunrise & Sunset displayed in a minimalist panel alongside location name
+- Sunrise & Sunset shown alongside the 7-day forecast to help users understand the timing of daylight in relation to upcoming temperature patterns
 - Slicers to toggle between cities and daily/hourly forecasts

 <img width="1430" height="829" alt="image" src="https://github.com/user-attachments/assets/e62a8af9-727d-4786-a7fc-7017ac29853d" />